Workshop instructors

 Stefan Schindler

-Stefan Schindler - He grew up in Ansbach / Middle Franconia and Bechhofen an der Heide and trained as a wood sculptor at the state vocational school for wood sculptors in Oberammergau from 2002 - 2005.
+Stefan Schindler - Raised in Ansbach / Middle Franconia and Bechhofen an der Heide, he trained as a wood sculptor at the state vocational school for wood sculptors in Oberammergau from 2002 - 2005.
 From 2005 to 2011, he studied sculpture at the Academy of Fine Arts in Nuremberg and then at the Academy of Fine Arts in Krakow.
 Since 2011, he has also been a lecturer at the Academy of Fine Arts in Nuremberg.
 He has also been running his own sculpture workshop in Nuremberg since 2012.

 Stefan Stork